Last modified: November 18, 2025

 Hooks

 The SDK provides hooks to simplify fetching CRM data within UI extensions located in the CRM.
 These hooks are optimized to prevent unnecessary re-renders, and automatically clean up resources when components unmount.
 You can pass inline arrays and objects to the hooks directly, as memoization is not required.
-The following hooks are available, and are documented in more detail below: To use these hooks, import them from@hubspot/ui-extensions/crm
+The following hooks are available, and are documented in more detail below: To use these hooks, import them from@hubspot/ui-extensions/crm.

 useCrmProperties